 - Can read the headers of the files easily so that you know which files to dig into for further information

-Above all, people with good computer knowledge can build their own code and use it with the API of digital forensics framework.
+Above all, people with good computer knowledge can build their own code and use it with the API of a digital forensics framework.

 This is yet another easy to use tool that analyses the file system and recovers files that have been deleted on purpose or otherwise.
 It can also modify the RAM (system memory).
 It can handle files of any size.
 The interface is easy to use and hence can be used by anyone with little knowledge of how computers work.
 You can download HXD from the manufacturer’s website.

 This is a good tool as it ignores the file table and parses the disk directly.
-That enables it to record hidden, system and deleted files.
-The information can be then aggregated into similar entries and analyzed using other tools.
+That enables it to record hidden, system, and deleted files.
+The information can then be aggregated into similar entries and analyzed using other tools.
 You can download Bulk Extractor from GitHub.